UnlockNYC/unlock-nyc-web/src/tools.md

 bannerTitle: Our Tools
 bannerText: "At Unlock NYC, we create tools that make it easier for New Yorkers with housing vouchers (like CityFHEPS, Section 8, HASA, and more) to keep a paper trail of your housing search, get justice after you’re treated unfairly, and make the voucher system work better for everyone."

+# MAB NOTE: below is without loops, but loop may be more elegant?!
 firstBlock: text
 blockTitle1: Rights Recorder
 blockText1: Keep getting denied, ghosted, or treated unfairly after you mention your housing voucher?
 Use our free tools to make a paper trail, flex your rights, and get support.